Types of Policies

 -

-Offers the lowest cost for highest coverage
+Lowest cost for highest temporary coverage

 Cons: